 We are here for a couple of days for a detox vacation and our island life starts with waking up to the sound of waves lapping in front of our cottage, walking along the beach with our feet digging into the sand, sleeping under starry skies, devouring on seafood, snorkeling and chasing school of fishes, and whiling away our time in the hammock doing nothing.

 At Lakshadweep, tourists are allowed to visit only a few islands.
 Kavaratti, Minicoy, Kadmat, and Kalpeni are the most visited islands if you are on a cruise package.
 By air — Agatti, Bangaram, Thinnakara, Kadamat or Kavaratti are the ones, people generally opt to stay.

 We zeroed down on Thinnakara and Bangaram for our stay, as they are secluded and are known for the beautiful lagoons and amazing marine life.
 The resorts here are government run so they are not the best and not even worth the money you pay for.
-Though the lack of infrastructure and basic amenities is a bit of a bummer here but we have no doubt that if the island comes under the radar of tourism, it has all the potential to give a tough competition to any of the countries mentioned above.
+The lack of infrastructure and basic amenities is a bit of a bummer here but, we have no doubt that if the island comes under the radar of tourism, it has all the potential to give a tough competition to any of the countries mentioned above.

 The beauty here is so untamed and rugged.

 Before we venture more into the nitty-gritty of planning and stuff.
 Let us help you with a quick packing guide if you are planning to stay in any one of the islands in near future.